TU Spring 2017 Volunteer Form

 Watch The Video To Learn More About The Project

 Local TU chapter president Kirk Klancke and board member Anna Drexler-Dreis were featured in an interview on Grand County TV18 in the Good Morning Winter Park show.
+You can see the video by clicking here.
 They talked about our upcoming willow cutting/planting event to begin restoration on a 0.9 mile segment of the Fraser River upstream from the Devil's Thumb turnoff of Highway 40 at CR 83.
 We're excited that this will be our first "on the ground and in the river" restoration project!
 Kirk and Anna touched on other water-related topics as well.

 For details about our river restoration efforts or to volunteer to help harvest and plant willows along the Fraser on May 6, 20 or 21, scroll up to the "TU Spring Volunteer Form" just above here.
 You'll find an additional source of information about the process at http://www.grandcountylearningbydoing.org/